xuyuanxiang/heirloom-seed/README.md

 ```

 ### Deploy
-Using webpack to bundle all assets under NODE_ENV: `Production`:
+Using webpack to bundle all assets under NODE_ENV: `production`:
 ```bash
 npm run deploy
 ```